sophhhp/course-work-fr/README.md

-Verbal associations test for french with users's blank
+Verbal associations test bot for french with users's blank